Operational Trust

 Turn statement PDFs into reconciled exports.

-BANKTRUST converts PDF bank statements into reconciled CSV exports, QBO workflows, and Xero import workflows with visible trust checks before anything leaves the workflow.
+BANKTRUST converts PDF bank statements into reconciled CSV exports, QuickBooks workflows, and Xero import workflows with visible trust checks before anything leaves the workflow.

 More on reconciliation, trust systems, and accounting workflows